 It is possible that this update caused the fluctuation in the SERPs.

-To be honest, we believe that if there were a major update, there would be more concrete chatter, rather than just a few of the “usual” complaints that are present throughout the year (i.e. Rankings drops, Zombie Traffic, non-converting traffic).
+We believe that if there were a significant update, there would be more concrete chatter, rather than just a few of the “usual” complaints that are present throughout the year (i.e., Rankings drops, Zombie Traffic, non-converting traffic).
 As such, we are not too concerned about the latest volatility.

-If you have been hit with a drop of traffic, we recommend just reviewing your content and improving it.
-You should be doing this regularly anyway.
+If you have been hit with a drop in traffic, we recommend reviewing your content and improving it.
+It would be best if you were doing this regularly anyway.

 Why is it important to know the impact of a Google Update?

-If you have noticed a reduction in your traffic, or keyword rankings the first thing anyone should do is try to determine whether the change is due to something very specific to their website, or whether it is resulting from a wider change that affects many websites.
+If you have noticed a reduction in your traffic or keyword rankings, you should try to determine whether the change is due to something very specific to your website, or whether an algorithm change causes it.

 The reason you need to know this is that it can help diagnose the problem.
-If it is just your own website that has suffered a drop, and there is no SERP volatility globally, you may want to investigate things like your backlink profile (Penguin) or review your content quality (Panda \ site quality score update).
+If only your website has suffered a drop (i.e., There is no SERP volatility globally), you may want to investigate your backlink profile (Penguin) or content quality (Panda \ site quality score update).

-If your website has suffered a drop in the SERPs, and there is a lot of volatility, it may indicate a wider algorithm change.
-While it is often not easy to determine what this affects, more often than not making sure your website contains high-quality content is a good way forward here.
+If your website has suffered a drop in the SERPs, and there is a lot of volatility, it may indicate a broader algorithm change.
+While it is often not easy to determine what this affects, more often than not, making sure your website contains high-quality content is the right way forward here.
 Furthermore, sometimes you can gain valuable insight from the SEO community who may also be suffering decreases in traffic, or maybe even boasting about rises in traffic.